Ferrari’s 50th Anniversary Gift to the Faithful

 In an unusual move designed to prevent owners from reselling their F50s quickly, as happened with the F40, Ferrari spread the car’s half-million dollar price over a two-year leasing arrangement.
 The terms were quite unlike those offered to exotic and collector car customers from Premier Financial Services and others in the industry; they were designed by Ferrari to hold some influence over owners’ usage of the cars.
 Car & Driver magazine revealed that much when it spent more than a year contacting 11 F50 lessees, all of whom initially agreed to let their cars be tested but then one by one went silent – under pressure from Ferrari, they told the magazine.

-Finally, Car & Driver found the one F50 driver who already owned his car outright, entrepreneur and race driver Andy Evans, an elite Maranello client.
+Finally, Car & Driver found the one F50 driver who already owned his car outright.
+That is entrepreneur and race driver Andy Evans, an elite Maranello client.
 One of the 333 SP’s he campaigned in IMSA helped net Ferrari the constructor’s championship in 1995.

 With Evans doing the driving, the F50 tested out a bit slower than the F40, “slower” of course being a relative term.
 The F50 touched 194 mph, registered .95 on the skidpad and scorched the quarter-mile in 12.1 seconds at 123 mph.